Covid 19 coronavirus: Family with Invercargill woman as she died

 "But obviously since she was sedated and intubated [two weeks ago], we haven't been able to communicate with her, and our only contact is through the medical staff caring for her."

-On Tuesday, Director-General of Health Dr Ashley Bloomfield said none of the patients in hospital were critical; yesterday he said they were stable.
+On Tuesday, Bloomfield said none of the patients in hospital were critical; yesterday he said they were stable.

 Nicole was initially elated when she heard the briefing on Tuesday and thought her mother's condition must have changed since they had spoken to doctors that morning.